OUR BLOG

 There’s one more factor affecting how much you might collect: federal and state laws.
 The federal government has a $250,000 cap for non-economic damages.
 And some states limit non-economic damages even further.
 Other states have a hard cap that can’t be exceeded, no matter how much a victim has suffered and what types of losses they claim.

 Unfortunately, these caps tend to protect doctors and their insurance companies more than victims of malpractice.
 They can dramatically reduce a patient’s total payout.
-That’s why, as you peruse the medical malpractice payouts by state, you may notice that some states have many malpractice cases, but measly payouts.
+That’s why, as you peruse the medical malpractice payouts by state, you may notice that some states have many medical malpractice cases, but measly payouts.

 Medical Malpractice Payouts By State